Welcome!

-If you find a flight that you’d like to book using points or miles, you can also use Points Path to take you right to that flight on the airline’s website.
-Simply click on the flight you want in order to open the standard Google Flights booking page, where you’ll also see a booking link provided by Points Path in points or miles.
+If you find a flight you’d like to book using points or miles, just click on it.
+You’ll see the standard Google Flights booking page, but Points Path will also add a link to book the flight with points or miles.

 Frequently Asked Questions